Ganeshkumar553/Calculator_project/README.md

 # 🧮 Web-Based Calculator

-A simple web-based calculator built using **Django (Python)** for the backend and **HTML/CSS** for the frontend.
-It allows users to perform basic arithmetic operations like addition, subtraction, multiplication, and division.
+This is a web-based calculator application built using Django for the backend and HTML/CSS for the frontend.
+It allows users to perform basic arithmetic operations—addition, subtraction, multiplication, and division.
+Users enter numbers and choose an operation through a simple web form.
+The input is processed by the Django backend, which calculates the result and displays it on the webpage.
+This project demonstrates the integration of frontend and backend technologies and basic web application development using Python and Django.

 ---